 Include the hours the person worked for all jobs, even if those hours are not the hours they usually work.

 Answer only for the week immediately before Census Night.
-Include any overtime and hours spent working at home, for example, teachers may mark school work at home.
+Include any overtime and hours spent working at home.

 Do not include time off work, for example, sick leave or annual leave.